-- 3 cups powdered sugar , more as needed
+- 3 cups powdered sugar , add more as needed

 Optional: Pinch of salt, heavy cream or milk, food coloring

 - Combine the butter, sour cream and vanilla in a medium bowl.
+Add up to 1/4 cup more sour cream for a softer frosting.
 Use an electric or handheld mixer and beat until smooth.
 Then add in half of the powdered sugar and mix until creamy.